PART 1: DESCRIPTIVE AND PRESCRIPTIVE

 But this doesn’t present a sufficient condition, for some of the social sciences are qualitative.
 Nor does it present a necessary condition: some philosophers (studying mathematical decision theory, for example) use quantitative methods, as do the digital humanities.

-Taking a cue from one of Prof. Ingram’s lectures a few years ago, we might try this:
+Taking a cue from a previous faculty member, Prof. Ingram’s, lectures a few years ago, we might try this:

 The humanities are those academic disciplines that emphasize intertextual references, the development of empathy, and style.